Devographics/StateOfJS-legacy/surveys/2018/website/src/content/introduction.md

 ### Credits & Stuff

 The site is set in IBM Plex Mono.
 Fire gif borrowed from [Animal Jam](http://animal-jam-roleplay.wikia.com/wiki/File:Pixel-fire-gif-1.gif).
 Questions?
 Feedback?
+Want access to the raw data?
 [Get in touch!](mailto:hello@stateofjs.com)

 And now, let's see what JavaScript has been up to this year!